Purchase College Foundation Gift Acceptance Policy

 - Policy Effective Date

 The Purchase College Foundation (the “Foundation”) is responsible for raising and accepting private gift and grant funds on behalf of Purchase College (the “College”).
-The Board of Directors of the Foundation, with an understanding of its mission and responsibilities, has established the following Gift Acceptance Policy (the “Policy”).
+The Board of Trustees of the Foundation, with an understanding of its mission and responsibilities, has established the following Gift Acceptance Policy (the “Policy”).

 The Foundation is organized and operated exclusively as a not-for-profit organization and is not organized for the private benefit of any individual.
 The Foundation qualifies as a Code Section 501(c)(3) organization under the Internal Revenue Code of 1986, as amended (the “Code”).
 The specific purposes of the Foundation are to promote and assist the College to receive gifts, property and funds to be used exclusively for the benefit of College programs.